Table of Contents ×

 Showing context like this is more powerful than simply showing specific procedures on how to avoid accidents.
 Since there will be a broader range as to what should and should not be done in regard to minimizing the risk of accidents.

 Construction companies need to place the right image of what the finished building should look like in the mind of the workers.
 An explainer video helps to do just that.
-Most of the time, illustrations alone can’t achieve the level of clarity explainer videos can.
+Most of the time, illustrations alone can’t achieve the level of clarity that explainer videos can.

 Why Are Animated Explainer Videos More Effective Than Other Media?